matt-ruane/odin-recipes/README.md

 # odin-recipes

 Hello and welcome to my first html project!
 To show off my newly-acquired skills I will be creating a simple recipe website.
-Get your tables wiped and your oven mitts on because these recipes are certified slappers.
-Once finished I will have demonstrated my ability to write html boilerplate, how to use tags and attributes to create basic websites, and furthered my knowledge of using Git and GitHub.
+Get your tables wiped and your oven mitts on because these recipes are certified hits.
+Once finished I will have demonstrated my ability to write html boilerplate, to use tags and attributes to create basic websites, and will have furthered my knowledge of using Git and GitHub.